 3. Castellani Art Museum.
 For any budding Picassos in your family, the Castellani Art Museum at Niagara University makes a great day out when the weather’s not optimal (or even when it is!).
 The gallery’s home to thousands of illustrious works from historical folk art to world-famous contemporary masterpieces, including the likes of Andy Warhol, Jean-Michel Basquiat and Romare Bearden.

 5. Niagara Falls Underground Railroad Heritage Center.
-A new attraction in the Niagara region, this fascinating experiential museum throws a spotlight on the true-life stories behind the underground railroad freedom seekers and abolitionists who passed through Niagara Falls.
+A newer attraction in the Niagara region, this fascinating experiential museum throws a spotlight on the true-life stories behind the underground railroad freedom seekers and abolitionists who passed through Niagara Falls.
 Forming part of the New York Heritage Program, the museum aims to inspire visitors to recognize the modern injustices that stem from slavery — and to take action.

 6. Herschell Carrousel Factory Museum.
 Located in North Tonawanda, just 10 miles from Niagara Falls, the Herschell Carrousel Factory Museum is a real-life fun factory and America’s last-standing carousel production house.
 Admission also includes a ride on a gorgeous carousel so the kids can saddle-up on a Herschell hand-carved wooden horse, too.

 7. Aquarium of Niagara.
 Got a nature lover in the family?
 Allow the Aquarium of Niagara to come to the rescue on a rainy day — literally.
-This family-favorite indoor attraction is not only home to some amazing wildlife (Humboldt penguins and harbor seals, for example, as well as blacktip reef sharks and giant Pacific octopi), it also acts as a rescue facility for many injured marine animals.
+This family-favorite indoor attraction is not only home to some amazing wildlife (Humboldt penguins and harbor seals, for example, as well as blacktip reef sharks and sting rays), it also acts as a rescue facility for many injured marine animals.
 Budding marine biologists can even play trainer for a day, getting up close and personal with some of the animals calling the aquarium home.

 8. Old Fort Niagara.
 Lording over Lake Ontario like a Game of Thrones location set, Old Fort Niagara was originally built to protect the territories of New France.
 Today, it moonlights as a fascinating historical attraction where visitors can step back into the 18th century and learn about life on the Niagara frontier.